junxit/us-congress-bills-112/metadata.md

 - 2011-07-19 — Rule provides for consideration of H.R.
 2560 with 4 hours of general debate.
 Motion to recommit allowed.
 Measure will be considered read.
 Bill is closed to amendments.
 The resolution waives all points of order against consideration of the bill.
 - 2011-07-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5226)
 - 2011-07-19 — The previous question was ordered pursuant to the rule. (consideration: CR H5226)
+- 2011-07-20 — Received in the Senate.
+Read twice.
+Ordered Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 106.